JChanceHud/rollup-api/SPEC.md

 - `number`: `NUMBER` - the block number
 - `hash`: `DATA` - bytes - hash of the block
 - `parentHash`: `DATA` - bytes - hash of the parent block
+- `l1BlockHash`: `DATA` - 32 bytes - hash of the L1 network block
-- `l1Hash`: `DATA` - 32 bytes - hash of the L1 network transaction including this L2 block
+- `l1TxHash`: `DATA` - 32 bytes - hash of the L1 network transaction including this L2 block
 - `l1Gas`: `NUMBER` - The gas consumed in the L1 transaction
 - `l1GasPrice`: `NUMBER` - The gas price in the L1 transaction
 - `sender`: `DATA` - 20 bytes - Address of the L1 transaction sender